-The authors would like to thank S. Pinto for providing support and being patient with all their questions regarding LTZVizor.
+The authors would like to thank Sandro Pinto for providing support and being patient with all our questions regarding LTZVizor.
+The material presented in this paper is based upon work supported by the National Science Foundation (NSF) under grant numbers CNS-1646383 and SaTC-1718952.
+Marco Caccamo was also supported by an Alexander von Humboldt Professorship endowed by the German Federal Ministry of Education and Research.
 Any opinions, findings, and conclusions or recommendations expressed in this publication are those of the authors and do not necessarily reflect the views of the NSF.